 Use this section to either specify environment variables for your workload to consume on the fly, or to pull them from another source, such as a secret or ConfigMap.

 Use this section to add storage for your workload.
 You can manually specify the volume that you want to add, use a persistent volume claim to dynamically create a volume for the workload, or read data for a volume to use from a file such as a ConfigMap.

 When you are deploying a Stateful Set, you should use a Volume Claim Template when using Persistent Volumes.
 This will ensure that Persistent Volumes are created dynamically when you scale your Stateful Set.
-This option is available in the UI as of Rancher v2.2.0.

 Amazon Note for Volumes: